 Clients Settle Copyright Infringement Lawsuit With Imperial Enterprises.

-DeBlasio Law Group, LLC has reached a settlement on behalf of two Illinois clients alleged to have illegally downloaded an adult film through the Internet.
+DeBlasio Law Group has reached a settlement on behalf of two Illinois clients alleged to have illegally downloaded an adult film through the Internet.
 The lawsuit was filed by Imperial Enterprises, Inc. in the federal court in Washington, D.C., against 3,545 john doe defendants.
 A copy of the complaint filed by Imperial can be viewed here Imperial Enterprises Complaint.
 The settlement is confidential and the clients’ privacy rights / identities have been preserved.

 The adult entertainment industry is aggressively pursuing claims of copyright infringement against individuals who allegedly download adult photographs and videos through the Internet.